-As of the date of this Report, the Company is not aware of any actual or planned interruptions or significant delays in the workflow and deliveries from US, Chinese and other equipment vendors of key importance to the Group.
+The Group is not aware of any actual or planned interruptions or significant delays in the workflow and deliveries from US, Chinese and other equipment vendors of key importance to the Group.

-As of the date of this Report, governments in the countries of relevance to the Group maintain active positions in the sense of supporting private businesses and assuring premises for the continuity of public procurement tendering and implementations.
+Governments in the countries of relevance to the Group maintain active positions in the sense of supporting private businesses and assuring premises for the continuity of public procurement tendering and implementations.

-As of the date of this Report, the development of the epidemic remains dynamic and difficult to forecast.
+The development of the epidemic remains dynamic and difficult to forecast.
 On the other hand, Group companies continue to operate successfully under the circumstances and the Company's management has not established substantial deviations in key processes on the part of main vendors and accounts.
 At the same time, independent market sources and the observations of the Company's management point out both risks of a general slowdown in economic growth and temporary limitations of the investment potential in certain private sector industries, and expectations for a significant acceleration of investments by key client groups in technologies related to their digitalization, virtualization and collaboration capacity in a teleworking environment, including various products, services and complex solutions offered by the Group.